Overview

 Turtletown Falls Trail*** – 3.6 mile loop

 This easy hike allows for visitors to hike to the popular Turtletown Falls.
-For a bonus waterfall, hike further down stream to see the lower falls before leaving.
+For a bonus waterfall, hike further downstream to see the lower falls before leaving.
 The second half of the hike is a bit more challenging as you make your way back up to the trailhead.